autoplot/documentation/javadoc/org/das2/qds/ops/Ops.BinaryOp.md

+# org.das2.qds.ops.Ops.BinaryOp

-# org.das2.qds.ops.Ops.BinaryOpBinaryOps are operations such as add, pow, atan2
+BinaryOps are operations such as add, pow, atan2

 ***
 <a name="op"></a>
 # op